FreedomIntelligence/OVM/README.md

-# OVM, Outcome-supervised Verifiers for Planning in Mathematical Reasoning
+# OVM, Outcome-supervised Value Models for Planning in Mathematical Reasoning

 Code, metrics, and models for the paper [Outcome-supervised Verifiers for Planning in Mathematical Reasoning](https://arxiv.org/pdf/2311.09724.pdf)